 Graduates with less debt can more easily afford student loan payments and build financial security.
 Sure, this might seem obvious, but it’s not uncommon for students to borrow more than they need simply because they don’t know their other options.

 In fact, our study found that at average wages and costs of living, a college graduate would need to limit total educational borrowing to $16,400 or less to keep repayment affordable.
-That’s the limit for student loan balances that can be covered with 10 percent or less of a typical graduate’s disposable income.
+That’s the limit for student loan balances that can be covered with 10% or less of a typical graduate’s disposable income.

 Compare income against cost of living